arduino/docs-content/content/micropython-course/course/08.examples/examples.md

 description: 'Ready to use code & circuit examples for popular components such as Neopixel, DHT11 & Servo motor.'
 ---

-In this final chapter of the MicroPython 101 course, you will find code & circuit examples for popular components, such as motors, displays and sensors.
-These components can be combined to make fun projects, and works out of the box with the Nano ESP32 & MicroPython.
+In this final chapter of the MicroPython 101 course, you will find code & circuit examples for popular components, such as motors, displays, and sensors.
+These components can be combined to make fun projects and work out of the box with the Nano ESP32 & MicroPython.

-***External modules used in this chapter are third party and has not been developed by the Arduino team.
+***External modules used in this chapter are third-party and have not been developed by the Arduino team.
 Credit is due to the developers of these modules.***

 ## Module Installation

-Many of these modules are not included in your MicroPython installation, but don't worry, installing them are very easy and require no additional software!
+Many of these modules are not included in your MicroPython installation, but don't worry, installing them is very easy and requires no additional software!

 To install an external module, use the script below.
 Inside the script, the `URL` variable needs to be replaced with a valid URL that leads to a module.
 The URL can look like the following:
 - https://raw.githubusercontent.com/stlehmann/micropython-ssd1306/master/ssd1306.py